 Most people wouldn’t expect grapes and green beans in a pasta salad and that’s what makes this one of the most unique green bean recipes.
 It’s a quick recipe and is great for bringing a cold dish to a potluck!

 Hamburger Helper is one of those things that you can keep around to make when you need a quick dinner.
-It’s an easy box dinner and isn’t too bad for your kiddos.
+It’s an easy box dinner for you and your kiddos.
 Make it even better by adding some green beans.
-Chances are, they won’t even notice ‘em!
+With any luck, they won’t even notice ‘em!

 Add green beans to your potato salad.
 It bulks up the salad and makes more of it for everyone!